dotnet/docfx/Documentation/guideline/csharp_coding_standards.md

 ### Purpose

-The aim of this section is to define a set of C# coding standards to be used by CAPS build team to guarantee maximum legibility, reliability, re-usability and homogeneity of our code.
+The aim of this section is to define a set of C# coding standards to be used by DocFX team to guarantee maximum legibility, reliability, re-usability and homogeneity of our code.
 Each section is marked *Mandatory* or *Recommended*. *Mandatory* sections, will be enforced during code reviews as well as tools like *StyleCop* and *FxCop*, and code will not be considered complete until it is compliant.

 ### Scope